niklasramo/mezr/README.md

 ### getWidth()

 Returns the width of an element in pixels.
-Accepts also the window object (for getting the viewport width) and the document object (for getting the width of the whole document).
+Accepts also the window object (for getting the viewport width) and the document object (for getting the width of the document).
+Document width, in the context of this method, is either the document element's width (including it's scroll area) or window's width (without possible scrollbar), whichever is greater.

 **Syntax**